monkeytypegame/monkeytype/CONTRIBUTING.md

 ## Prerequisites

 While most contributions don't require that you install dependencies, there are a few tools you will need to be able to run the project (this is useful and almost always necessary for tasks like creating features and fixing bugs; running the project is also useful if you are contributing a theme and want to view it on the site before you contribute it).
-You will need a computer with a stable internet connection, a text editor, Git, Firebase, and NodeJS with a version < 14.
+You will need a computer with a stable internet connection, a text editor, Git, Firebase, and NodeJS with version 16.13.2.

 #### Text Editor